znkr/diff/README.md

 Documentation at http://pkg.go.dev/znkr.io/diff.

-## Stability: WIP
+## Stability: Beta

-This project is a work in progress, pending reviews and better testing.
-Feedback is very welcome.
+This project is in beta, pending API reviews and general feedback, both are very welcome.

+As a general rule, the exact diff output will never be guaranteed to be stable: I expect that performance and quality improvements will always be possible and they will likely change the output of a diff.
+Therefore, committing to a stable diff result would be too limiting.

 ## Example - Comparing Slices